In the News

 Future events

-For 2023-24, I’m available to present zoom talks and readings.
+For 2026 and beyond, I’m available to present zoom talks and readings.
 If you or your group are interested, please contact me using the contact form on this website.

 I’ve received gratifying feedback on the book.
-If you read it and would like to write a review, please do so and post it on Amazon, Goodreads or some other site, and please send me a link.
+If you read the book and would like to write a review, please do so and post it on Amazon, Goodreads or some other site, and please send me a link.